bsherin/tactic/docs/Which-tiles-are-available-when.rst

 Note that it finds the tiles by name in your library, it does not use a saved version of the tile code.

-However, you can change this default behavior on a per-project basis.
+However, you can change some of this default behavior on a per-project basis.
 When you first save a project, you will get a dialog that looks like
 this: